 Write the same file to the SSD T1:

 Performance on a PC

-Every single machine I have at home, including the above-mentioned Surface Pro 3, has been running on Windows 10 since Microsoft released the OS (see my detailed upgrade guide to Windows 10).
+Every single machine I have at home, including the above-mentioned Surface Pro 3, has been running on Windows 10 since Microsoft released the OS.
 While I will soon provide a summary report on my overall thoughts of the operating system, so far I have been quite impressed with the overall stability and speed.
 Windows installed all the appropriate drivers in my system (clean install) and I did not have to do anything special to get USB 3.0 or network support on any of the devices.
 The Samsung SSD T1 performs very well on my PC as well and I as far as transfer speeds, I got even more juice out of this puppy, with the lowest performance hitting close to 300 MB/sec and peaking as high as around 350-380 MB/sec write speeds.
 Read speeds were similar to what I got on the iMac with speeds over 400 MB/sec.
 It seems like the Samsung SSD T1 works reliably well on any device, no matter what platform it is.
 As long as you are attaching it to a USB 3.0 port, you should be in good shape!